coughlinjake/brewed/README.md

 # Project

-TODO: Write a gem description

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

     gem 'project'